-- · Racial abuse.

-- Offensive or abusive language and gestures.

-- Truancy.

-- Vandalism.

-- Dangerous behaviour which is likely to cause harm to either people or property.

-- Verbal or physical bullying. - Violence towards another member of the school community. - Substance abuse and possession of prohibited substances, materials or items. - Direct blatant and premeditated antisocial behaviour designed to disrupt learning. - Failing to uphold the values whilst in Resolve
+- Persistent disruption in a lesson or in the school grounds. - Racial abuse. - Homophobic/Transphobic abuse - Offensive or abusive language and gestures. - Truancy. - Vandalism. - Dangerous behaviour which is likely to cause harm to either people or property. - Verbal or physical bullying. - Violence towards another member of the school community. - Substance abuse and possession of prohibited substances, materials or items. - Direct blatant and premeditated antisocial behaviour designed to disrupt learning.

-A 'fixed term' and or 'permanent exclusion' are warranted when dangerous behaviour occurs that is likely to cause harm to either people or property and when there is violence to another member of the school community".
-Our policy reiterates the DfE advice that students could be permanently excluded for these behaviours either through a serious one - off, or repeated incidents.
+A 'fixed term suspension'' and/or 'permanent exclusion' are warranted when dangerous behaviour occurs that is likely to cause harm to either people or property and when there is violence to another member of the school community".
+Our policy reiterates the DfE advice that students could be permanently excluded for these behaviours either through repeated or a serious one-off incident(s).

 All the above will be fully investigated to ensure that each individual incident is treated fairly in line with intention and harm caused.
-Staff agree and share a consistent agreed set of Christian values and teaching which underpin our behaviour process.
+In making these decisions, staff will stick closely to the behaviour policy and the 3 V's that underpin it.